suffolklibraries/sljekyll/_recurrents/framlingham-lego-club.md

 ---
 recurrent-title: "Lego club for 5-11 year-olds"
 recurrent-description: "Children aged 7 and under must be accompanied by an adult.
-Term-time only."
+Term-time only.
+No session 19 May."
 recurrent-day: Saturday
 recurrent-times: 1000-1100
 recurrent-location: framlingham-library